-The kaiservilla in Bad Ischl was the summer residence of Emperor Franz Joseph I and Empress Elisabeth.
-After the engagement of Emperor Franz Josef I with Princess Elisabeth of Bavaria in 1853, wich took place in Ischl, Archduchess Sophie gave the estate as a wedding gift to the Imperial couple.
+The Kaiservilla in Bad Ischl was the summer residence of Emperor Franz Joseph I and Empress Elisabeth.
+The engagement of Emperor Franz Josef I with Princess Elisabeth of Bavaria in 1853, took place in the Kaiservilla in Ischl.
+On this occasion Archduchess Sophie gave the estate as a wedding gift to the Imperial couple.

-The story of Elisabeth (Sissi) and her mother in law is not a pretty one.
-But to begin with Archduchess Sophie did give her son and his fiancee this lovely engagement present.
-She even had it rebuild and extended in the following years in a neoclassical style.
-After the rebuild the building was shaped like an "E" (from Elisabeth).
+The story of Elisabeth (Sissi) and her mother-in-law is not a pretty one.
+But to begin with, Archduchess Sophie did give her son and his fiancee this lovely engagement present.
+She even had the Villa rebuild and extended in the following years in a neoclassical style.
+After the renovation, the building was shaped like an "E" (from Elisabeth).

-Hunting was one of the favorite pastimes of the emperor in the summer.
-The thousands of antlers and skulls that cover the walls of the kaiservilla testify of this passion.
+Hunting was one of the favourite pastimes of the emperor in the summer.
+The thousands of antlers and skulls that cover the walls of the Kaiservilla testify of this passion.

 Empress Elisabeth was very found of the Marmorschlössl, a teahouse in the large Englisch park that surrounded the Villa.
-It was kind of what the Trianon was to Marie Antoinette.
+It was a get-a-way, quite like the Petit Trianon was to Marie Antoinette.

 The park, with the Marmorschlössl and outbuildings, was built by the Royal gardener Franz Rauch.
 The white marble fountain in front of the building was created in 1884 by Viktor Tilgner.